danarchy85/artificer_ruby/README.md

 ### Archive cleanup

 Should you want to clean up *all* archives, add the routine `purge_archive`, which runs the `Repositories.cleanup_archive` to do just that.
-For example, running it as the first routine would leave you with an active local repository and the previous one archived.
+For example, running `purge_archive` as the first routine before `create_archive_local_repository` will remove all existing archives and result in the previous local repository being retained.